chris-l/docker-tcpser-modem-emulator/README.md

 * `DEV`: The serial device.
 Default: `/dev/ttyS0`
 * `BAUD`: The baud rate to use.
 Default: `38400`

-For the fake Dialup internet provider, there are these additional variables available:
+For the fake dialup internet provider, the following additional variables are available:

 * `IP_SERVER`: The IP assigned to the server.
 Default: `10.0.1.1`
 * `IP_CLIENT`: The IP assigned to the client.
 Default: `10.0.1.2`
 * `PPP_PHONE`: The phone number to use.
 Default: `5559000`
 * `PROXY`: Optional.
-Redirect to a proxy any request to port 80.
-It must be set in the `IP:PORT` format, like `172.17.0.1:8000`.
+Redirects all requests to port 80 to a proxy specified in the format IP:PORT, such as `172.17.0.1:8000`.
 Unset by default.

 ## Volumes

+The container also supports the following volumes:

 * `/dev/<your serial device>`: The serial device to be used.
-Normally is /dev/ttyUSB0 for USB adapters. /dev/ttyS0 would be the first serial device (what would be "com1" on Windows)
+This is typically `/dev/ttyUSB0` for USB adapters and `/dev/ttyS0` for the first serial device (equivalent to "com1" on Windows)
-* `/phonebook.txt`: File containing lines in the format `<phone number>=<ip/domain>:<port>`.
+* `/phonebook.txt`: A file containing lines in the format `<phone number>=<ip/domain>:<port>`.
 Example: `1701=bbs.fozztexx.com:23`

 ## Usage